Diony17/Diony17.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hello, this is Jiwon Kim.
-Welcome to my website :smile:
+Greetings!
+This is Jiwon Kim, and I'm excited to welcome you to my website :smile:

-I am a Ph.D. student in Computer Science at Yonsei University, Seoul, South Korea.
+I am currently pursuing a Ph.D. in Computer Science at Yonsei University in Seoul, South Korea.
 Also, I am a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Prof. Hojung Cha.

-My research interests include battery management systems, on-device machine learning, and energy-aware mobile systems.
-I have published reseach papers in top-tier conferences including EMSOFT, CODES+ISSS, and DAC.
+My research interests focus on battery management systems, on-device machine learning, and energy-aware mobile systems.
+I'm proud to have published my work in top-tier conferences, such as EMSOFT, CODES+ISSS, and DAC.

-If you'd like to contact me, please email me at [kim.j@yonsei.ac.kr](mailto:kim.j@yonsei.ac.kr).
+Please feel free to reach out to me at [kim.j@yonsei.ac.kr](mailto:kim.j@yonsei.ac.kr) if you have any questions or would like to connect.

 Thank you!